seruna-1/papaya/documentation/en_US/tools/build-documentation.py/usage.md

 When building the documentation to put it in a site, this option should could be [../kaki], so that the directory [kaki] will be expected to be 1 level up from the submodule directory.
 Then, there can be multiple built documentations from different projects that all use the same [kaki] CSS and javascript files.

-[--build-only] is an optional path to a json file that has a list of paths of selected source files to be built.
+[--build-only=] is an optional path to a json file that has a list of paths of selected source files to be built.
 Useful for debugging.

+[--replace-spaces-by-dashes=].
+If [true], spaces in source file name become dashes in built file name.
+This is the default.

 # Title of generated document